 Weigh nets are the best method to weigh trout for several reasons.

 If you plan on releasing the trout, then weigh the trout while it is still in the net.
-Just hook the hand scales somewhere around the frame or on the handle.
+Just hook the hand scales somewhere around the net frame.

 It is important to remember to calibrate the scales to automatically adjust for the weight of the net.
 If you forgot to calibrate the scales, then you have to weigh the net empty and manually subtract the weight.